We are here to help

-We are regularly reviewing these temporary arrangements and assessing whether they will be continued beyond 30 November 2020.
+We will review these temporary arrangements in the new year and assess whether they will be continued beyond 31 January 2021.
 We will provide at least one week’s notice before the free EOT process is ended or changed in any way.

 For more information on extensions of time for COVID-19, please refer to Frequently Asked Questions below.

 Corresponding with IP Australia

 We understand that businesses may have been impacted due to COVID-19.
 If postal services in your location are interrupted by the pandemic, official correspondence from IP Australia may not reach you.
 An alternative to receiving correspondence is through our online services platform which delivers correspondence digitally.
 If you have not previously registered for our online services, this would be a good option to ensure you continue to get important and relevant correspondence from us.
 Please contact us if you need assistance to set this up.

 Opposition and hearings policy

-To comply with COVID-19 restriction and ensure the safety of customers, staff and the public, hearings are now being conducted by video conference, telephone or written submission.
+To comply with COVID-19 restrictions and ensure the safety of customers, staff and the public, hearings are now being conducted by video conference, telephone or written submission.
 For parties who have scheduled face-to-face hearings, we are in the process of contacting you regarding these options.
 All IP Australia services, including requests for opposition, continue to operate as usual.

 We understand that you may have a range of queries around your IP right during this pandemic.
 We have created specific Frequently Asked Questions (FAQs) to assist you.
 If you are not sure about your circumstance, please reach out to our Contact Centre on 1300 65 10 10.
 We will continue to update these FAQs with the latest information related to your IP right.

 World Intellectual Property Organization (WIPO)